 Roomie A. and I split a $5 grilled cheese called 'The Baz,' with Manchego, Serrano ham, and Salmoroja, a cold Spanish soup that was used as a spread in our sandwich.
 We also sampled their fruit salad, which was delicious.
 It was saucy, cold, and fresh, with none of the boring fruit that usually makes up the bulk of fruit salads (I'm looking at you, cantelope).

-I'm looking foward to trying Bazkari's Special Rice ($6.50), which I've heard is awesome, a dish of shrimp, egg, green onions, ham, other stuff, and rice.
+I'm looking forward to trying Bazkari's Special Rice ($6.50), which I've heard is awesome, a dish of shrimp, egg, green onions, ham, other stuff, and rice.
 Bazkari has lots of other menu items, so I hope the offerings at the food cart rotate through and I can sample some variety.
-Because my first impression is that there's some talent in the kitchen!
+Because my first impression is that there's some talent in the kitchen.

 Update: Ben from Bazkari says the business' new home is the street cart.
 The Portland Public Market House was a temporary space while they launched their cart.
 Coming soon: breakfast and snow cones with homemade organic fruit syrup.
 I'm so excited.
 The cart can be found across from One City Center Monday-Friday from 11am to 2pm.